swharton1/Emissivity_Cubes/README.md

 All the code needed to read and produce emissivity cubes.

 File Descriptions:

 read_fits_cube.py - This will read in an emissivity cube stored in the FITS format.
 It will eventually be able to read in cubes created from any type of MHD simulation.
+Originally based on emissivity cubes derived from OpenGGCM.

 read_openggcm_mhd.py - This reads in the CDF files produced by the OpenGGCM code and the json header files and add all the data to a python object in the same coordinate system as PPMLR.